Complex Variable

 Name:

-You may call me CV, Alexander, Nicholas, or James (or any variation of those names, except "VC", "Jim", "Nicky-Loo", "Al", and "Xander")—none of which are my actual name, and, the last of which ("Xander") is the name of a particularly nasty, minor character of mine.
-You may also call me Vulpix (as in the Pokémon); it's my nickname over at the Review Game in the General Forums.
+You may call me CV, Alexander, Nicholas, or James (or any variation of those names, except "VC", "Jim", "Nicky-Loo", "Al", and "Xander")—none of which are my actual name, and, the last of which ("Xander") is the name of a particularly nasty, minor character of mine. ] You may also call me Vulpix (as in the Pokémon); it's my nickname over at the Review Game in the General Forums.
 However, this may cause some slight confusion, seeing as—Pokémon-wise—I'm currently a level 21 Charmeleon.
 (Go figure...
 XD).
-Anywho, continuing: do not call me Robert (or any variation thereof), nor Murray, nor VC—I will passionately ignore you for as long as you insist on doing so.
+If you happen to know my real name or nickname, you may call me by either of them, although, I prefer to be called by my real nickname rather than my real name—my real name is kinda formal, you see.
+Anywho, continuing: do not call me Robert (or any variation thereof), nor Murray, nor VC, nor Vary—I will passionately dislike you you for as long as you insist on doing so.
 Nor, for that matter, are you allowed to call me by any of the names of any of my characters—although I will appreciate the fact that that would imply you've read—or, better yet, are a fan of—my work.

 People tend to fall into one of two, mutually-exclusive categories.
 A) They think I'm the best darned thing since sliced bread.
 B) They think I'm [INSERT FIGURE OF ULTIMATE EVIL HERE]-incarnate.
 It's always been that way.
 I've never understood why.
 I just hope that, whoever you are, you're in Category A. I've always felt a nauseating mix of shame and regret, knowing that Category B isn't empty...